-The Bank, including the FCDU, assesses on a forward- looking basis the expected credit losses (ECL) associated with its debt instrument assets carried at FVOCI and amortized cost.
+The Bank, including the FCDU, assesses on a forward-looking basis the expected credit losses (ECL) associated with its debt instrument carried at amortized cost.
 The Bank, including the FCDU, recognizes a loss allowance for such losses at each reporting date.
 The measurement of ECL reflects: